9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 El faro was not impressive and was quite expensive.

 There are tons of restaurant options.
-The touristic ones are located
+The tourist ones are located

 Galapagos National Park rules

-There are common sense rules that we should follow all the time, not only in the Galapagos National Park.
-I was happy to see that these rules are strictly implemented with a lot of controls, with the help of the local nature guides and people involved in conservation.
+There are common-sense rules that we should follow all the time, not only in the Galapagos National Park.
+I was pleased to see that these rules are strictly enforced with numerous controls, thanks to the assistance of local nature guides and individuals involved in conservation.

 Among others: